czhang-fm/3SF-application/Readme.md

 *How does this project benefit the greater Ethereum ecosystem?*

-This project aims to increase the trust guarantees of the Ethereum Consensus Layer specifications.
-Given its complexity, the current Ethereum consensus protocol Gasper has been exposed of bugs or vulnerabilities in its fork choice Python specification which were fixed with great efforts (https://notes.ethereum.org/@djrtwo/2023-fork-choice-reorg-disclosure).
-A formally verified model at the design stage of next generation Ethereum consensus protocol, even it may adopt a certain degree of abstraction, will benefit the Ethereum ecosystem by strengthening the consensus layer.
-Moreover, the backend (code generation) of Dafny tool may be used to help generate executable Python implementation with minimum help from human experts.
+This project aims to enhance the trustworthiness of the Ethereum Consensus Layer specifications, which serve as the foundation of the entire ecosystem.
+Due to its complexity, the current Ethereum consensus protocol, Gasper, has been found to contain bugs and vulnerabilities in its fork-choice Python specification, requiring significant effort to resolve (https://notes.ethereum.org/@djrtwo/2023-fork-choice-reorg-disclosure).
+Developing a formally verified model at the design stage of the next-generation Ethereum consensus protocol, even with a certain level of abstraction, will strengthen the consensus layer and benefit the Ethereum ecosystem.
+Additionally, the Dafny tool’s backend (code generation) could assist in generating an executable Python implementation with minimal human intervention.

 ## Grant Scope